We toured some of Doors Open Toronto this past weekend, the 16th annual.

 In keeping with Single Shot Monday, here is a single shot.

-One aspect of the Aga Kahn Park, which is being inaugurated today.
+One aspect of the Aga Khan Park, which is being inaugurated today.

 Everything is natural and open and…